rxue/java8-harjoitus/src/main/java/practice/ocpkasi/compiler_behavior/generics/README.md

       27: astore_2
       28: return
 ```
-=> On the Java assembly instruction level, [`DemoRawType`](https://github.com/rxue/java8-perusharjoitus/blob/master/src/main/java/practice/ocpkasi/compiler_behavior/generics/DemoRawType.java) and [`DemoGenericType`](https://github.com/rxue/java8-perusharjoitus/blob/master/src/main/java/practice/ocpkasi/compiler_behavior/generics/DemoGenericType.java) are equivalent
+=> On the Java assembly instruction level, `DemoRawTypeWithExplicitCast` and `DemoGenericType` are equivalent

 and

-In `DemoRawType.java`, there is *explicit cast*, which corresponds to the instruction `24: checkcast  #31`; whereas in `DemoGenericType.java`, there is no *explicit cast* at all
+In `DemoRawTypeWithExplicitCast.java`, there is *explicit cast*, which corresponds to the instruction `24: checkcast  #31`; whereas in `DemoGenericType.java`, there is no *explicit cast* at all

 =>